jepidoptera/planet-x/docs/journal.md

     * no conservation or convergence of species name. they're all just a bunch of random letters at this point. would like to fix that.

     i haven't yet analyzed the brain composition to see which behaviors were selected for and how. todo.

+3/4/2022
+    Implemented some new features, including double axons.
+The most interesting stuff I've been doing is with the scenarios.
+Each scenario consists of a world, a collection of starting creatures, and an optional stepfunction that runs once per step.
+I've been running one that starts with a bunch of predators, then throws a deer at them every ten steps so they can evolve to catch it.
+Pretty successful!
+I call this newly evolved creation the qiltrpolf.
+Next: throw qiltrpolf and danrsveej in together and see how they get along ;)